-Over the past year, we have had countless discussions with financial institutions (FIs), card issuers and acquiring processors expressing their frustration over the limitations of existing fraud solutions to immediately identify front end attacks and card anomalies such as EMV fallbacks.
+Over the past year, we have had countless discussions with financial institutions, retailers and payment service providers expressing their frustration over the limitations of existing fraud solutions to immediately identify front end attacks and card anomalies such as EMV fallbacks.
 They often struggle with high false positives and false negatives, advanced persistent threats (APT) that bypass the systems entirely and malware attacks that override fraud rules.

 Most organizations have come to the realization that a layered defense strategy is the best way to go – a single point monitoring solution is no longer a viable option as they still run a risk of being compromised.
 With an independent, real-time, multi-point transaction monitoring platform, many FIs have found that it is a reliable, cost effective way to audit the end-to-end journey of every transaction from the network in real-time, while adding another layer of security around the payment switch.